Claims Payment Policy and Practices

 The EOB is not a bill.
 It explains how your benefits were applied to that particular claim.
 It includes the date you received the service, the amount billed, the amount covered, the amount we paid, and any balance you're responsible for paying the provider.
 Each time you receive an EOB, review it closely and compare it to the receipt or statement from the provider.

 Coordination of benefits, or COB, is required when you are covered under one or more additional group or individual plans, such as one sponsored by your spouse's employer.
 An important part of coordinating benefits is determining the order in which the plans provide benefits.
 One plan provides benefits first.
 This is called the primary plan.
 The primary plan provides its full benefits as if there were no other plans involved.
 The other plans then become secondary.
-Further information about coordination of benefits can be found in your benefit booklet.
+Further information about COB can be found in your benefit booklet.